To download these documents, please fill out our Document Request form.Request Documents

 The Statewide Send and Receive Patient Record Exchange technical and testing specifications version 1.0 from the EHR/HIE Interoperability Workgroup (IWG) were published over a year ago.
 Since then there have been updates on specifications from the Direct Projects, as well as updates to specifications related to provider directory from S&I Framework and HIE.
 Based on a detailed review of these updated specification, the IWG specifications are now updated to align with the latest specifications.

 The Statewide Patient Data Inquiry Service is the outcome of the conjoined labor of the Interoperability Workgroup.
 It identifies how the consortium agrees to leverage the IHE Profiles and NwHIN Exchange production specifications to facilitate patient queries and CCD retrieval.
-The documentation included in the Statewide Patient Data Inquiry Service includes a Functional Specification, Technical Specification, Summary CCD Document, and CDA Source of Information.
+The documentation included in the Statewide Patient Data Inquiry Service includes a Functional Specification, Technical Specification, and Summary CCD Document.

 While this service may be of interest to several healthcare IT professionals, the primary audience targeted by these documents includes: